 Check The Latest Travel Warnings

 Finally, one of the most important yet often overlooked tips for Mexico is to check the latest travel advisory before traveling to Mexico for updates on the current situation.
-This is the website for the US Department of State.
-This is the foreign travel advice site for British citizens.

 Further Readings